-Next, using your computer and overhead projector, show students Food Chains, on the BBC website.
+Next, using your computer and overhead projector, show students Food Chains, on KS2 Bitesize Science.
 Click “next” in the bottom right corner to go through the three sections.
-Once you’ve done the section on prey and predators, click on “Activity” in the bottom left corner to do the food chains activity with your students.
+Once you’ve done the section on prey and predators, go to the Food Chains activity and play it with your students.

 Ask students to write the answers to the following questions to solidify what they just learned so that they can build upon this knowledge in the next section:

 - Why are animals considered consumers?